The Antique Jeweler

 My wife Deborah and I have lived in Marin County just North of San Francisco for over 30 years.
 We love to hike our beautiful area and to travel to new places.
-We play music and love to sail.

 If you have inherited jewelry, silver or coins, if you love to treasure hunt, want to add to your income, have some jewelry to sell or are just curious about how precious metals are evaluated, please join us.
 Learn the secrets of the trade, including how to identify jewelry made of precious metals, determine its value, and sell it in the right place for maximum return.
 Learn how to read karat marks and hallmarks and identify items of historical or antique value.